General chemistry lays the foundation for a lot of the sciences on the MCAT. In this episode, we break down a general chemistry passage for the MCAT.

 A hyper-sailing body of water contains high concentrations of sodium chloride (salt) and other water-soluble ionic compounds such as calcium sulfate (gypsum).
-The salt levels exceed those found in ocean water (3.5% by mass) and are often associated with flora and fauna that are specifically adapted to extreme conditions.
+The salt levels exceed those found in ocean water (3.5% by mass) and are often associated with flora and fauna specifically adapted to extreme conditions.
 There’s considerable recent interest in species that are able to survive under such conditions because they may represent conditions for life that might be present on other worlds.

-[3:00] Question #1: What is the approximate molarity of sodium chloride in ocean water if the density of ocean water is 1.028 kg per liter?
+Question: What is the approximate molarity of sodium chloride in ocean water if the density of ocean water is 1.028 kg per liter?

 - 0.02 molar